 What Does the Duodenal Switch Procedure Involve?

 Our skilled surgeons perform the DS procedure fully robotically with the Da Vinci platform using tiny surgical instruments inserted through small incisions in the abdomen.
-This technique can be used to reduce the stomach size by removing about three-quarters of the stomach pouch through a Vertical Sleeve Gastrectomy.
+This technique can be used to reduce the stomach size by removing about three-quarters of the stomach pouch through a vertical sleeve gastrectomy.
 This restricts the amount of food that the stomach is able to store and, therefore, how much you are able to comfortably consume.
 The small intestine is also operated on to influence less calorie and nutrient absorption.

 The duodenum, which is the first section of the small intestine, is divided and redirected to the new stomach pouch.
 As a result, pancreatic and bile drainage is bypassed, causing the digestive juices and food to reach each other farther down in the intestine, which ultimately limits your ability to absorb calories.